gumaerc-testorg/sts.042j-spring-2011/content/pages/readings/_index.md

 Reading Strategies
 ------------------

-[Cathryn Carson](https://history.berkeley.edu/cathryn-carson), of the University of California Berkley has a list of suggestions on how to read for history courses. {{% resource_link 4dcffd6b-d753-b3c9-9f75-de06871b3ca7 "Read more" %}}
+{{% resource_link "0bb5a8ff-c367-486d-bc5f-558ef82dd7c1" "Cathryn Carson" %}}, of the University of California Berkley has a list of suggestions on how to read for history courses. {{% resource_link 4dcffd6b-d753-b3c9-9f75-de06871b3ca7 "Read more" %}}

 {{< tableopen >}}
 {{< theadopen >}}